 I cannot tell you how my friends prepare their lion meat, but I will share one of my absolute favorite recipes.

 Start to finish: 30 minutes

 (This is a recipe that is tasty also as a vegetarian dish, for my family and friends who don’t partake in meat eating.)

-1/2 Pound Hatch green chile – Seeded and chopped
+1/2 pound roasted Hatch green chile, seeded and chopped

 Serve with whatever garnishes and sides you prefer.
 Almost all of my meals include tortillas, and cheese is always a must for my husband.
 Speaking of those two, you can roll, or fold, the mixture into a tortilla, add goat cheese and avocado, and you have a delicious taco or burrito.